lintian0616/CRISPR_Screening/README.md

 **7.** `-gecko`: add flanking sequences to the spacers for the oligo library synthesis

+When designing sgRNAs against large genomic regions (>50 kb), we recommend splitting the target-gene **csv** file into several files containing different subsets of the target genes to parallelize the library design process and minimize run time.  **It is estimated that the program will take 48 hours to complete.** The spacers that target the specified genomic coordinates will be written to an output **csv** file.

 ### a library an existing library

 * Prepare a `csv` file containing the names of the target genes, with each line corresponding to one gene.